Tiny but Mighty: A Software-Hardware Co-Design Approach for Efficient Multimodal Inference on Battery-Powered Small Devices

 As shown in Figure~\ref{fig:arch_namomind} and Figure~\ref{fig:ondemand}, our framework enables efficient vision and voice inference on resource-constrained hardware.
 To achieve this, we designed custom hardware, implemented system-level optimizations, and developed drivers and computation kernels for the built-in GPU and NPUs of a low-end SoC.
 Our key contributions are summarized as follows:

-\begin{itemize} \item \textbf{Cross-accelerator scheduling for modular VLMs.}.We decompose models into vision, fusion, and decoding modules and schedule each to the most suitable accelerator under UMA, improving utilization and end-to-end latency. \item \textbf{Custom Hardware–Software Co-Design}.
-On the hardware side, we use a commodity RK3566 SoC with integrated GPU and NPU, maximized memory bandwidth with four parallel LPDDR4x modules, and add a dedicated power management unit (PMU) for real-time energy monitoring.
+\begin{itemize} \item \textbf{Cross-accelerator scheduling for modular VLMs}.
+We decompose models into vision, fusion, and decoding modules and schedule each to the most suitable accelerator under UMA, improving utilization and end-to-end latency. \item \textbf{Custom Hardware–Software Co-Design}.
+On the hardware side, we use a commodity RK3566 SoC with integrated GPU and NPU, improve effective memory bandwidth utilization with in-parallel LPDDR4x modules, and add a dedicated power management unit (PMU) for real-time energy monitoring.
 On the software side, we implement custom 2-bit, 4-bit, and 8-bit GEMM kernels tailored to our hardware, along with an offloading scheduler and drivers to accelerate quantized tensor operations on both GPU and NPU. \item \textbf{Dynamic workload Offloading}.
 A lightweight ring buffer and buffer manager enable zero-copy token exchanges in shared memory.
-Our layer-aware offloader makes per-layer decisions—based on battery level, memory usage, and latency needs—bypassing the CPU for buffer writes. \item \textbf{Battery-aware execution modes.}.
+Our layer-aware offloader makes per-layer decisions—based on battery level, memory usage, and latency needs—bypassing the CPU for buffer writes. \item \textbf{Battery-aware execution modes}.
 Lightweight policies adapt placement and memory clocks to extend runtime under power constraints while preserving responsiveness. \end{itemize}

-By employing these efforts, a tiny device can efficiently operate LLMs and LMMs~(LlaVa~\cite{liu2023llava,liu2023improvedllava}, Qwen-VL series~\cite{Qwen-VL,Qwen2VL}) within constrained hardware resources by directly offloading workloads to the on-device GPU or NPU based on power and memory usage, bypassing CPU operation time.
+By employing these efforts, a tiny device can efficiently operate LLMs and LMMs~(LLaVA~\cite{liu2023llava,liu2023improvedllava}, Qwen2-VL series~\cite{Qwen-VL,Qwen2VL}) within constrained hardware resources by directly offloading workloads to the on-device accelerators based on power and memory usage.
 This approach enhances inference performance and significantly reduces power consumption.
-Our work lays the foundation for bringing LLMs to resource-constrained environments, enabling the development of responsive, power-efficient, and intelligent systems.
-It opens the door to democratizing LMM deployment on small devices, transforming how we interact with AI in everyday settings.
+Although our hardware prototype is implemented on RK3566—and we also tested key components on RK3588 (Orange Pi 5)—our framework is not tied to any specific SoC.
+Modern edge and mobile SoCs (e.g., Apple Silicon, Qualcomm 6590, recent RK and MediaTek chips) typically integrate multiple accelerators, often including both an NPU and a GPU, and sometimes a DSP, making cross-accelerator execution directly applicable.
+Our work establishes a practical framework for efficient LLM deployment under tight power and memory constraints, enabling responsive and energy-efficient multimodal inference on small-form-factor devices.
+This demonstrates the viability of running LMMs directly on edge hardware without cloud dependence.